Maria’s Story

 Broadcast on POV, the prestigious non-fiction PBS series.

-the first documentary ever to go from a consumer video format all the way to 16mm film for theatrical release.
+The film was also technologically ground-breaking, the first documentary ever to go from a consumer video format all the way to 16mm film for theatrical release and broadcast – thus helping create a new paradigm for grassroots documentary production and distribution.

 Click for full Text